What is this rally all about?

 How do I register?

-To register and pay online with a PayPal account or credit card, click here, and you’ll see your registration entry, and can optionally add t-shirts to your order (note: t-shirts won’t be available after March 18th).
+To register and pay online with a PayPal account or credit card, click here, and you’ll see your registration entry.
+No T-shirts will be available this year.
 One registration covers up to two adults; children are free of charge.

 Proceed to checkout, and answer a few questions about who you are and where you’ll be staying.
 Only the fields marked with a * are required to register, though giving us your forum name will help others connect the dots as to who you are, and your site number will help us find you during the rally if needed.